hengshuaiyao/HengshuaiYao.github.io/README.md

 This figure in fact shows that GTD is slow (in the steady-state sense).
 MR is the faster version of iLSTD. iLSTD is the steady-state version of TD (TD cannot be faster than iLSTD).
 Check the abstract of the TDC paper on what was found.
+I was also on the author list of the GTD2/TDC paper.
+One email sent by a coauthor of TDC said "** (another coauthor of TDC) had an idea of combining Hengshuai's PTD (preconditioning) with GTD".
+I even organized the weekly off-policy meeting that lead to the GTD2/TDC paper.

+<--

 I added this on my homepage on Oct.
 14, 2022.
 I never talked to anybody on this including the students who work and worked with me.
 Only in the past half year, I talked to two persons whom I hoped can help solve this issue privately.
 However, the person in question never give me a word even though eventually the issue was clearly conveyed by one of the two persons (in the beginning I just hinted, to be considerate).
 As a past collaborator, alumni, and colleague, I've shown genuine sincereness and kindness in this matter.
 I waited another half year for the best hope.